-The Company has entered into contracts for the Corentyne block and the Berbice Deepwater Port to complete its requirement under the Corentyne PPL mainly related to the drilling of the Wei-1 well, and agreements for the Port Project.
-As at December 31, 2022, the Company Purchase Orders issued and contracts under these agreements are \$99.9 million for the year 2023, of which the Company's share of these costs is \$34.3 million, with the major portion funded by the farm-in partner according to the 2022 JOA Amendment
+The Company entered into contracts for the Corentyne block to complete its requirement under the Corentyne PPL.
+As of December 31, 2023, the outstanding purchase orders and contracts under these agreements amount to \$0.8 million for the year 2024, with the funding provided by the farm-in partner in accordance with the 2023 JOA Amendment.

-Demerara Seismic agreement
+Demerara Seismic agreement - Prospector

 In September 2014, the Company entered into a contract with Prospector PTE.
 Ltd. ("Prospector") to conduct a 3D seismic survey on the Company's previously 100% owned Demerara block as part of its commitments under the Demerara PA.
-The aggregate cost of this seismic survey was approximately \$19.0 million with \$7.0 million paid to Prospector by way of issuance of 15,534,310 Common Shares, \$2.5 million paid in cash in 2014 and the remainder of approximately \$9.5 million payable in cash twelve months after the conclusion of the seismic survey (December 2015), which is included in trade and other payables as at December 31, 2022 and December 31, 2021.
+The aggregate cost of this seismic survey was approximately \$19.0 million with \$7.0 million paid to Prospector by way of issuance of 15,534,310 Common Shares, \$2.5 million paid in cash in 2014 and the remainder of approximately \$9.5 million payable in cash twelve months after the conclusion of the seismic survey (December 2015), which is included in trade and other payables as at December 31, 2023 and December 31, 2022.
 In accordance with the contract with Prospector, the amounts outstanding twelve months after the conclusion of the seismic survey accrued interest at a rate of 12% per annum.

 On October 3, 2016, the Company renegotiated the interest rate down from 12% per annum to 6% per annum and agreed to have Prospector complete the seismic processing of the seismic survey.
-In exchange, CGX agreed to be responsible under certain circumstances to Prospector for up to a maximum of \$0.5 million.
+In exchange, CGX agreed to be responsible under certain circumstances to Prospector for 50% of the processing costs, which were estimated to be in the region of \$1.0 million.

-The processing began in late 2016 and was substantially completed in 2017 (albeit there is an ongoing dispute as to the quality - see below) and as a result, the Company has recorded a provision of \$0.6 million in trade and other payables as at December 31, 2022 (December 31, 2021: \$0.5 million).
+The processing began in late 2016 and was substantially completed in 2017 (albeit there was a dispute as to the quality - see below) and as a result, the Company has recorded a provision of \$0.6 million in trade and other payables as at December 31, 2023 (December 31, 2022: \$0.6 million).